Jy

 Sardinia has a pleasant 6 month summer, hot and dry from May to October but often with a breeze due to its location in the centre of the Mediterranean.
 The winter months are mild with a good amount of sunshine, particularly in March and April when all the flowers are out and it can be hot during the daytime and cooler in the evenings.

-The sea temperature is obviously warmest in July and August and generally stays warm in September and October.
+The sea temperature in Sardinia is warmest in July and August and generally stays warm in September and October.
 Although the outside temperatures can be high in May and June, the sea is usually cooler and generally takes until July to really warm up.

 • Do you use coaches for airport transfers, and do you stop at other hotels on the way?